U.S. calls for U.N. Security Council president's statement on North Korea missiles | Law-Order

 The United States on Monday called for a United Nations Security Council presidential statement to hold North Korea accountable over its missile tests after Pyongyang launched an intercontinental ballistic missile last week capable of reaching the U.S. mainland.

-The U.S. ambassador to the United Nations, Linda Thomas-Greenfield said it was vital for the 15-member Security Council to respond with one voice and reiterated U.S. charges that China and Russia were "emboldening" Pyongyang by blocking council action.
-"These two members' blatant obstructionism puts the Northeast Asian region, and entire world, at risk," she told a Security Council meeting.
+The U.S. ambassador to the United Nations, Linda Thomas-Greenfield said it was vital the 15-member Security Council respond with one voice and reiterated U.S. charges that China and Russia were "emboldening" Pyongyang by blocking council action.
+"These two members' blatant obstructionism puts the Northeast Asian region, and entire world, at risk," she told a Council meeting Washington called to discuss Friday's test.

 "We will offer another opportunity for the Council to hold the DPRK accountable for its dangerous rhetoric and its destabilizing actions.
-The United States will be proposing a Presidential Statement to this end," she said, referring to North Korea by the initials of its official name (Democratic People's Republic of Korea).
+The United States will be proposing a Presidential Statement to this end," she said, referring to North Korea by the initials of its official name, the Democratic People's Republic of Korea.
 China's U.N.
-Ambassador Zhang Jun said China was "concerned" by the situation on the Korean peninsula, which he said was "in an upward spiral of rising tension and intensifying confrontation."
+Ambassador Zhang Jun said China was "concerned" by the "upward spiral of rising tension and intensifying confrontation" on the Korean peninsula, but said the Council should help ease tensions and not always condemn or pressure Pyongyang.

-He said the United States "should take the initiative, show sincerity, put forward realistic and feasible proposals, respond positively to the legitimate concerns of the DPRK and turn the dialogue from a formality into a reality as soon as possible."
-"Under the current circumstances, all parties should remain calm, exercise restraint, act and speak with caution, and avoid any actions that may escalate tensions and lead to miscalculation, so as to prevent the situation from falling into a vicious cycle," Zhang said.
+He said Washington should take the initiative and put forward realistic proposals to respond to North Korea's "legitimate concerns."
+"All parties should remain calm, exercise restraint, act and speak with caution, and avoid any actions that may escalate tensions and lead to miscalculation, so as to prevent the situation from falling into a vicious cycle," Zhang said.

-Zhang urged the Security Council to "play a constructive role on this issue" and not always condemn or exert pressure on the DPRK.
-"Deliberations at the Council should help ease the tensions." he said.
-Russia’s deputy U.N.
-Ambassador Anna Evstigneeva blamed the North Korean missile tests on military drills by the United States and its allies South Korea and Japan, including the use of strategic bombers.

-"It is obvious that Pyongyang's missile launches are the result of the short-sighted confrontational military activity of the United States being carried out around the DPRK, which harms both its partners in the region and the situation in Northeast Asia as a whole," she said.
-“The reason for what is happening is clear, Washington's desire to force Pyongyang into unilateral disarmament by implementing sanctions and exerting force,” she added.
+Russia's deputy U.N.
+Ambassador Anna Evstigneeva accused Washington of trying to force North Korea into unilateral disarmament though sanctions and force, and blamed the missile tests on military drills by the United States and its allies.
+A spokesperson for the U.S. mission to the United Nations said a draft president's statement would be shared with the Security Council soon and negotiations would follow.

+After the meeting, Thomas-Greenfield read out a joint statement by 14 countries, including eight Security Council members, condemning North Korea's latest launch, as well as a subsequent North Korean state media report saying the missile could be used for a preemptive nuclear strike.
+The statement said the missile landed about 120 miles (200 km) from Japan's coastline and the test was "a serious escalation" that "poses an unequivocal threat to international peace and security."

+It said the Council must act to limit the advancement of North Korea's weapons programs.
+North Korea has conducted an unprecedented number of ballistic missile launches this year and Washington has warned for months that Pyongyang could conduct its first nuclear bomb test since 2017 at any time.

+A senior U.S. official said this month that Washington believes China and Russia have leverage to persuade North Korea not to resume nuclear testing and U.S. President Joe Biden told his Chinese counterpart last week Beijing has an obligation to try.
 North Korea's foreign minister on Monday accused U.N.
-Secretary General Antonio Guterres of siding with the United States and failing to maintain impartiality and objectivity, saying it was Pyongyang's right to develop weapons for self defense.
-On Sunday, foreign ministers of the Group of Seven (G7) major industrialized nations said the Security Council needs to take "significant measures" in response to the latest intercontinental ballistic missile launch by North Korea.
+Secretary General Antonio Guterres of siding with Washington and failing to maintain impartiality and objectivity, saying it was Pyongyang's right to develop weapons for self defense.

-Earlier on Monday, South Korea urged the "active cooperation" of China and Russia to prevent North Korea from conducting further missile tests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)